Memorial Day Weekend

 Memorial Day Events

 - The Big Bear Lake Grill N Chill BBQ festival takes place Memorial Day Weekend at the Bartlett Events Area in The Village.
 This event features a KCBS BBQ State Championship Cook-Off, Live Music, Craft Brews, and much more!

-- Pay your respects to our fallen and retired heroes during the annual Memorial Day Service happening May 30 at Veterans Park beginning at 11 AM.
+- Pay your respects to our fallen and retired heroes during the annual Memorial Day Ceremony happening May 30 at Veterans Park beginning at 11 AM.
 Thank you to the City of Big Bear Lake, American Legion Post 584 Big Bear Lake for making this special event possible.

 Itineraries For Every Type of Adventure Seeker